mohitgulla/Edge/README.md

 - Quantization Set - collect a set of landmark values using uniform bis, histogram, prior normal on weight values
 - Assign each weight value to either the closest smaller value or the closest larger value from quantization set probabilistically

-Multi-point Quantization approximates a weight value using a linear combination of multiple values of low precision.
+<i>Multi-point Quantization approximates a weight value using linear combination of multiple values of low precision.

 4. Multi-point - mixed precision method
 - Assign more bits to important layers, and fewer bits to unimportant layers to balance the accuracy and cost more efficiently